 While moderate caffeine consumption is deemed best, even fairly high levels of regular caffeine use are not associated with any significant health risks.
 That said, it certainly is possible to consume too much caffeine, and some caffeine-sensitive individuals react poorly to even small amounts of the stimulant.
-But the bottom line is that caffeine can be boon to the runner before, during, and even after a workout or race.
+But the bottom line is that caffeine can be a boon to a runner before, during, and after a workout or race.
 Here’s how:

 Caffeine Before Exercise